Aliases for PIWIL3 Gene

 GeneCards Summary for PIWIL3 Gene

 PIWIL3 (Piwi-Like RNA-Mediated Gene Silencing 3) is a Protein Coding gene.
 Among its related pathways are Dorso-ventral axis formation.
-GO annotations related to this gene include RNA binding.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is PIWIL4.

 UniProtKB/Swiss-Prot for PIWIL3 Gene